EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 As Spree explains it, this script will select just the products that have a variant with a sale_price set.

-Next step—add a route to this sales action in our config/routes.rb file.
+Next step—​add a route to this sales action in our config/routes.rb file.
 Make sure your routes.rb file looks like this:

 ```ruby
 Spree::Core::Engine.routes.draw do